JDASoftwareGroup/kartothek/docs/getting_started.rst

     in `disjunctive normal form <https://en.wikipedia.org/wiki/Disjunctive_normal_form>`_.

     When this argument is defined, ``kartothek`` tries to use the Apache Parquet metadata for partition pruning and predicate pushdown to speed up queries when possible.
-    In general when and how this works is a complex topic, well beyond the scope of this guide but it is a 'good-to-know' feature from the perspective of users.
+How this works is a complex topic, well beyond the scope of this guide but it is a 'good-to-know' feature from the perspective of users.

     .. ipython:: python